 It is possible to extend the WSR paradigm within the context of OVS.
 In the 11th Century Zhang Dai talks of the "three treasures" (San Bao) of Taoism.
 While it is possible to refer to the Wuli-Shili-Renli triad, the very nature of these ontological states requires energy to drive them.
-Such energy is an essential ingredient for the "internal arts" of healing, and for instance Sunshine and Wang (2003) note that there are three expressions of Chi (or Qi) energy exist that, in respect of their interest in acupuncture, are measurable.
-For them, these three energies can be associated with matter, energy, and information.

-Energy facilitation is an integral part of Taoism, and three ontologically distinct forms of energy can be identified through the ancient idea of the three treasures.
-According to (Liang and Wu, 2001) these treasures are the Jiang-Chi-Shen energies vii that theorize and explain the human physiological system and the fundamentals for all facets of life and its many variations.
-Jing () is the essence of material-life is a coarse physical energy, Chi (🛣) is an energy that we may see as psycho-physical in nature, and Shen () is the spiritual life force energy.
+Such energy is an essential ingredient for the "internal arts" of healing, and for instance Sunshine and Wang (2003) note that there are three expressions of Chi (or many variations.
+Jing () is the essence of material-life is a coarse physical energy, Chi () is an energy that we may see as psycho-physical in nature, and Shen () is the spiritual life force energy.
 As such the Jing, Chi and Shen are inseparably linked with each another.
 The nature of this relationship is that Jing is manifested as Chi that is in turn manifested as Shen.
 Shen may also ultimately be manifested as Tao - a process of achieving ever-higher levels of integration.
 These energies underpin and enable the WSR connections.
-In table 2 we show the connection between WSR and San Bao (the three treasures in Taoist alchemy), and in figure 5 we show the relationship between the WSR and JQS, illustrating that they are intimately connected in what Maturana might refer to as a structural coupling in which each energy state intimately responds to and enables each of the ontological knowledge conditions.
+In table 1 we show the connection between WSR and San Bao (the three treasures in Taoist alchemy), and in figure 5 we show the relationship between the WSR and JQS, illustrating that they are intimately connected in what Maturana might refer to as a structural coupling in which each energy state intimately responds to and enables each of the ontological knowledge conditions.